 While Cubert and his family spend a little vacation time in the Desert Southwest, his mighty friends have offered to step-in with some excellent content.
-Today, I’m excited to have my Minneapolis brother, Adam, from CrispyCabbage.com take center-stage.
+Today, I’m excited to have my Minneapolis friend, Adam, from CrispyCabbage.com take center-stage.
 Adam is not only a fine writer, he’s also a very talented illustrator.
-I hope you enjoy today’s post.
-Take it away, Adam!
+I hope you enjoy today’s post, Robots!
+Take it away, Adam…

 So, you wanna ditch your cubicle job, huh?
 Wanna be your own boss.
 You’re at least curious what life outside those dreary brown walls is like.
 You’re here on Abandoned Cubicle’s great site, right?
 Probably on a work computer during business hours.